Vinodh-Machireddy/ml/Interview.md

 Ans: Yes, I’m open to hybrid or work-from-office based on project and business requirements.

 **Are you okay with relocation?**
-Ans: No, I’m not okay with relocation.
+Ans: I’m not okay with relocation.
 At the moment, I have certain personal commitments that make immediate relocation difficult.
+However, I’m open to discussing this based on project requirements and timelines, and I can plan accordingly if needed.

 **What is your current CTC? and expectations**
 My current fixed CTC is ₹20 LPA
-My monthly in-hand is approximately ₹_____
+My monthly in-hand is approximately ₹1.5 lakh

 **What is your notice period?**
 “My official notice period is __60_ days.”